 The Ultimate Guide To Saving A Dying Snake Plant

-Snake plants (Sansevieria trifasciata) are popular indoor plants known for their resilience.
-They are fan favorites for their striking leaves and air purifying benefits, making them popular for bedrooms.
+Snake plants (Sansevieria trifasciata) are popular indoor plants known for their resilience and striking leaves, making them popular for bedrooms and living rooms.
 While snake plants are known as a beginner plant since they are relatively easy to take care of, there are still a multitude of things that can go wrong.
 Especially if you're a new plant parent, you might think that when the leaves go brown, it's time to throw it away, but there are many tips and tricks for resurrecting a snake plant.

 One difficult aspect of plant care is that your plant's symptoms can often have many causes.
 The leaves will turn yellow and droopy, but you won't know what the culprit is.
 To help you figure out the problem and save your snake plant, we've assembled a list of the top 12 most common reasons your plant is dying, and a step by step guide to saving it.